at-import/breakpoint/README.markdown

 # Breakpoint #

+## The current active branch of Breakpoint is [2.x.x](https://github.com/Team-Sass/breakpoint/tree/2.x.x).
+This is the 1.x.x branch

 **Really Simple Media Queries with Sass**

 Breakpoint makes writing media queries in Sass super simple.
 Create a variable using a simplified syntax based on most commonly used media queries, then call it using the `breakpoint` mixin.
 Breakpoint handles all of the heavy lifting, from writing the media query itself, to handling cross-browser compatibility issues, so you can focus on what's important: making sure your website looks its best.